New Zealand’s open environments include alpine and subalpine zones, tussock grasslands, wide stony riverbeds, shorelines, shrublands and farmland.

 Kea are more common in areas of human activity, scavenging for easy food near skifields, mountain huts, hotels and rubbish dumps.
 This can give a false impression of substantial numbers.
-Estimates of the total population vary from 1,000 to 5,000.
-Scientists suspect their numbers are declining.
+In 2021, estimates of the total population varied between 3,000 and 7,000, compared to 1,000 to 5,000 a dozen years earlier.

 Kea usually nest in cavities among large boulders, logs or tree roots, close to the upper limit of beech forest.
 The female lays up to four white eggs any time between July and January, and is fed by the male as she incubates them.
 Males are sometimes polygamous, bringing food to each of their mates at their respective nests.

 In captivity some parrot species can live to 80 or older, but the oldest known age for a wild kea is 20 years.

 Kea are either loved for their elaborate antics or disliked for the damage they can do.
 Pranks include sliding down hut roofs before dawn, knocking over a ski to ride downhill, or stealing metal objects such as nails – which the birds leave in a hiding place, sorted by size.
 They can solve complex intelligence tests.

 One winter a group of kea at a Craigieburn Range ski hut came up with a new prank.
 A small gang of birds waited on the snow-covered roof over a doorway.
 They were alerted by a nearby sentry each time an unsuspecting occupant was about to exit the hut, and with precision timing would kick snow onto the person’s head, cackling raucously.
 By the following winter, the trick had spread to Arthur’s Pass, 30 kilometres away.